 The "Healthy Moms, Healthy Babies Act" aims to enhance maternal health in Arkansas by amending existing laws and introducing new provisions.
-The act includes the establishment of a new subchapter under Arkansas Code Title 20, Chapter 77, which focuses on maternal health.
-Key provisions include the Arkansas Medicaid Program's commitment to reimburse for depression screenings, prenatal, delivery, and postpartum services separately, and the implementation of presumptive eligibility for pregnant women to facilitate immediate access to prenatal care.
-Additionally, the act mandates coverage for self-measurement blood pressure monitoring, remote ultrasound procedures, and services provided by doulas and community health workers.
+The bill repeals the previous Arkansas Code 20-77-151 regarding depression screening for pregnant women and establishes a new subchapter under Arkansas Code Title 20, Chapter 77, specifically focused on maternal health.
+This new subchapter includes provisions for depression screening, coverage for prenatal, delivery, and postpartum services, presumptive eligibility for pregnant women applying for Medicaid, and reimbursement for self-measurement blood pressure monitoring and remote ultrasound procedures.
+Additionally, it mandates reimbursement for services provided by doulas and community health workers related to prenatal and postpartum care.

 Statutes affected: